 The importance of maintaining one's Home Language

-Reasons why students should maintain their Home Language:
+Reasons why students should maintain their Home Language

 Students who are fully bilingual may have more flexibility in thinking as they are able to process information at a deeper level in more than one language.
 Students who have a strong first language are better learners of subsequent languages.
 Instruction in the Home Language helps students not only develop their home language but will help them become better at English.

-- Schools should cultivate a culture of additive bilingualism (where languages are added to a child) rather than subtractive bilingualism (where languages are subtracted from a child).
+Schools should cultivate a culture of additive bilingualism (where languages are added to a child) rather than subtractive bilingualism (where languages are subtracted from a child).
 This leads to the child feeling a sense of acceptance and self-worth and increases self-esteem.